 Structured Outputs

-Why use JSON output?
+Why use Structured output?

-OpenAI Structured Outputs (Recommended)
+OpenAI Structured Outputs

 Guarantees schema compliance - The LLM will always match your exact JSON schema.